|Find on this Page|

 You are not eligible for a provisional unlawful presence waiver if any of the following conditions apply to you:

-- You are subject to one or more grounds of inadmissibility other than unlawful presence.
+- You may be subject to one or more grounds of inadmissibility other than unlawful presence.

 - DOS initially acted before January 3, 2013, to schedule your Immigrant Visa (IV) interview for the approved immediate relative petition upon which your provisional unlawful presence waiver application is based, even if your immigrant visa interview has been canceled, you failed to appear for the interview, or your interview was rescheduled on or after Jan.
 3, 2013.

-Note: The date and time that you are scheduled to appear for your immigrant visa interview at the designated U.S. Embassy or Consulate is not the date USCIS will use to determine if you are eligible to file a Form I-601A.
-If DOS initially acted before January 3, 2013, to schedule your immigrant visa interview, you are not eligible to file a Form I-601A, even if you failed to appear for your interview or if you or DOS cancelled or rescheduled your interview for a date on or after January 3, 2013.
+Note: The date and time that you are scheduled to appear for your immigrant visa interview at the designated U.S. embassy or consulate is not the date USCIS will use to determine if you are eligible for Form I-601A.
+If DOS initially acted before January 3, 2013, to schedule your immigrant visa interview, you are not eligible for Form I-601A, even if you failed to appear for your interview or if you or DOS cancelled or rescheduled your interview for a date on or after January 3, 2013.

 Instead, you may file a Form I-601, Application for Waiver of Grounds of Inadmissibility, from outside the United States after you have been interviewed for your immigrant visa, and the consular officer has found that you are inadmissible for a ground that may be waived.